-Item Length: 1 NAACCR Item #: 3929 NAACCR Alternate Name: None AJCC 8th Edition Chapter(s): Chapter 36, Lung
+Item Length: 1 NAACCR Item #: 3929 NAACCR Alternate Name: None Applicable years: 2018+ AJCC 8th Edition Chapter(s): Chapter 36, Lung

 "Separate tumor nodules" refers to what is conceptually a single tumor with intrapulmonary metastasis in the ipsilateral (same) lung.
 Their presence in the same or different lobes of lung from the primary tumor affects the T and M categories.